-Azerbaijan’s opposition Musavat Party has found itself in hot water over an alleged fraudulent asylum scheme to Germany.
+Azerbaijan’s opposition Musavat Party has found itself in hot water over an alleged migrant trafficking scheme to Germany.
 After several arrests and deportations, German court documents appear to allege that the party charged would-be migrants thousands of euros in exchange for evidence they were politically persecuted.

 Habib Muntazir, an anchor at Meydan TV, warned that a ‘hunt for political immigrants’ was underway.